ahitrin/ahitrin.github.com/about.markdown

 I'm a "passionate programmer" with ~20 years of experience.
 Here I post my thoughts on programming.
-No politics, sports, news, cars and other irrelevant stuff.
+No politics, sports, news, cars or other _irrelevant stuff_.

 My other places to visit: